-The authority may, at its discretion, undertake its own assessment of the insurance arrangements made by a school in respect of community facilities, and if it judges those Effective from 1ST April 2024 arrangements to be inadequate, make arrangements itself and charge the resultant cost to the school.
+The authority may, at its discretion, undertake its own assessment of the insurance arrangements made by a school in respect of community facilities, and if it judges those arrangements to be inadequate, make arrangements itself and charge the resultant cost to the school.
 Such costs could not be charged to the school's budget share.